 We take the legwork out of finding the best public liability insurance, by comparing quotes from a range of leading insurance providers.

-****On average it can take less than 4 minutes to complete a business quote through Compare the Market based on data in May 2020.
+***On average it can take less than 6 minutes to complete a Business Insurance quote through Compare the Market based on data in November 2020.

 From the Business team